-Most boaters use spring lines when tied up to the dock to limit fore-and-aft movement, but that's not all they're good for
+Boaters use spring lines when tied up to the dock to limit movement, but that's not all they're good for

-How-to advice on tying up safer at the dock
+How-to advice, tips and tricks on tying up safer at the dock

 Beaching, rather than anchoring, to go ashore can be a great way to temporarily secure your boat